JamesLWang/SpineAlign/README.md

 # SpineAlign

-SpineAligns aims to diagnosis scoliosis through using gyroscopic data and computer vision systems.
+SpineAligns aims to diagnosis scoliosis through using gyroscopic data and computer vision systems on iOS devices.
 This effectively reduces the cost of diagnosing scoliosis and exponentially increases its accessibility.
+Specifically, this application uses curve detection and shoulder imaging to determine a patient's degree of scoliosis.

+Curve detection uses real-time gyroscopic data on an iOS device while it is run along a patient's spine.
+As the device is run through the patient's spine, concavities caused by scoliosis are detected as an unleved surface on the y-axis.

+Shoulder imaging uses the OpenCV library to pre-process photos of patients' shoulders for analysis of imbalance.
+Imbalance is detected through detecting points on the shoulders equidistant from the patient's

 ## Installation